danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

     }
 }
 ```

-The `style` parameter lets you modify the message style, like the colors, spacings etc. However, this only styles the message itself, not the notification.
-For that, we can use a ``SystemNotificationStyle``.
+The `style` parameter lets you modify the message style, like the colors, spacings etc. of the message view.

 ## How to style a system notification

-A ``SystemNotification`` can be styled in a couple of ways.
-For instance, you can provide a `style` in the view modifier, when you apply a system notification to a view:
+The ``SystemNotification`` view can be styled in a couple of ways.

+For instance, you can provide a `style` in the view modifier:

 ```swift
 struct MyView: View {